 Handwriting Models An Icelandic Manual, 1883, was written by Benedikt Gröndal (1826-1907), an Icelandic poet, painter, draftsman, calligrapher and library historian.
 After a master's degree in Scandinavian Studies from the University of Copenhagen in 1863, he taught, wrote, and published a periodical, Gefn.
 In 2007, a foreword and useful introduction to handwriting models was added by Gunnlaugur Briem, and he placed all on his web site for free download.
 I quote: In 1875, Denmark changed handwriting models, replacing blackletter cursive by copperplate.
 This extended to its Icelandic dominion, where copybooks and model sheets in the new style were in short supply.
 Eight years later, a much needed handwriting manual by Benedikt Gröndal was published.
 The old style and the new are similar in appearance but have different letterforms.
 This picture shows the old blackletter cursive (top) and the new copperplate (bottom)---it was taken from Almanak Hins íslenzka þjóðvinafélags, Copenhagen (1877).
 Gröndal's copperplate and Gröndal's ronde.
 The foreword by Briem also shows a Danish ronde that appeared in Rundskrifts-Bogen; til Skolebrug og Hjemmeøvelse, ca. 1880.
 He also grabs the opportunity to showcase the most handsome of all Icelandic copperplate models done by Jón Þórarinsson in Skrifbók með forskriftum, 1. hefti (Reykjavík, ca. 1896).
 The American Palmer method, more open but less gracious, is illustrated in this alphabet from 1922 by Steingrímur Arason (from Litla skrifbókin, Reykjavík.
 Variants of this are shown in the alphabets of Guðmundur I. Guðjónsson, published between 1939 and 1953.
 Briem concludes: Handwriting based on copperplate was largely abandoned in Icelandic schools in 1984.
 It was replaced by italic, a modern monoline version of renaissance handwriting that owes much to Ludovico Arrighi's approach.
 A large selection of model sheets in this style is available for free download from the internet.
 He also shows Italiuskrift05, his own suggestion for schools.
 [Google] [More] ⦿

 Danish type designer.
 Head of Department, Danish School of Media&Journalism [Den Grafiske Højskole], Copenhagen, Denmark.
-Co-organizer of ATypI in Copenhagen in 2001, founder of the Cooper Black Klubben.
+Founder of the Cooper Black Klubben.
 He designed DGH Sans for the Graphic Arts Institute of Denmark in 1996.
-In 2008, he art directed and Dalton Maag, London (Bruno Maag, Marc Weyman and Ron Carpenter) designed and produced the free Aller family, which was sponsored by Danish publishing company Aller (hence the name) and designed as part of the Danish School of Media and Journalism's new corporate identity.
-[Google] [More] ⦿
+In 2008, he art directed the typeface Aller at Dalton Maag, London, which was designed by Bruno Maag, Marc Weyman and Ron Carpenter.
+This humanist sans typeface is free, and was sponsored by Danish publishing company Aller (hence the name) and designed as part of the Danish School of Media and Journalism's new corporate identity.

 Henrik Christian Grove